Günther Victor, Prince of Schwarzburg: Biography

-He was born in Rudolstadt the son of Prince Adolf of Schwarzburg-Rudolstadt (1801–1875) and his wife Princess Mathilde of Schönburg-Waldenburg (1826–1914).
-His mother Princess Mathilde was the daughter of Otto Victor, Prince of Schönburg-Waldenburg (1785–1861) and Princess Thekla of Schwarzburg-Rudolstadt (1795–1861) a cousin of Prince Günther's father.
-His sister was Marie, Grand Duchess of Mecklenburg-Schwerin.
+Günther Victor was born in Rudolstadt, the son of Prince Adolf of Schwarzburg-Rudolstadt and Princess Mathilde of Schönburg-Waldenburg.
+His mother was the daughter of Otto Victor, Prince of Schönburg-Waldenburg, and Princess Thekla of Schwarzburg-Rudolstadt, a cousin of Günther's father.

-Following the death of his father on 1 July 1875 Prince Günther became the heir presumptive to the principality of Schwarzburg-Rudolstadt.
-Following the death of his first cousin once removed Prince Georg on 19 January 1890 Prince Günther succeeded him as sovereign prince of Schwarzburg-Rudolstadt.
+Upon the death of his father on 1 July 1875, Prince Günther became the heir presumptive to the principality of Schwarzburg-Rudolstadt.
+He succeeded his first cousin once removed, Prince Georg, as sovereign prince on 19 January 1890.

-With the death of Prince Leopold of Schwarzburg-Sondershausen on 20 April 1906 Prince Günther then became heir presumptive to the other Schwarzburg principality.
-The death of the prince of Schwarzburg-Sondershausen, Karl Günther on 28 March 1909 united the two Schwarzburg principalities under Prince Günther in a personal union.
-This was the first time the two principalities had been united under the same ruler since the 16th century when the Sondershausen and Rudolstadt lines had been formed.
-Following his succession in Sondershausen Prince Günther dropped the name Rudolstadt from his title and assumed the title Prince of Schwarzburg.
+Following the death of Prince Leopold of Schwarzburg-Sondershausen in 1906, Günther became heir presumptive to the neighboring Schwarzburg principality.
+The death of Karl Günther on 28 March 1909 united the two principalities under Günther in a personal union.
+This marked the first time the two territories had been ruled by a single monarch since their 16th-century partition.
+Following this union, he dropped "Rudolstadt" from his title to become the Prince of Schwarzburg.

+Post-monarchy and death

-Following the outbreak of the German revolution Prince Günther abdicated on 22 November 1918.
-Following his death in Sondershausen in the spring of 1925, he was succeeded as head of the House of Schwarzburg by Prince Sizzo.
+Following the outbreak of the German Revolution, Prince Günther was the last of the German federal monarchs to abdicate, resigning his throne on 22 November 1918.
+After the abolition of the monarchy, he entered into a settlement with the Free State of Schwarzburg-Rudolstadt regarding his ancestral assets.

+He died in Sondershausen on 16 April 1925.
+As his marriage to Princess Anna Louise of Schönburg-Waldenburg was childless, he was succeeded as head of the House of Schwarzburg by his cousin, Sizzo, Prince of Schwarzburg.